kmlv/IntermMicroecon_UCSC/_posts/2020-05-09-Consumer-Choice.markdown

 Under the maximization assumption, preferences and budget sets induce choices.
 As prices and/or income change, so does the budget set and (often) the combination of goods that the consumer selects.
 The demand function describes the consumption decisions for all different combinations of prices and income levels.

-To fix ideas, suppose that you go to the supermarket with the idea of spending 100 dollars.
-While there, you can see many different goods that are sold at different prices.
-The consumer problem addresses the question of how to allocate the $100 among the goods you observe.
-Its solution postulates that, among all possible allocations, you will select the one that makes you as happy as possible.

-To simplify the exposition, we will focus on a simple version of the consumer problem.
+To simplify the exposition, we focus on a simple version of the consumer problem.
 The components of our model are as follows:

 1. There are only two goods: good 1 and good 2.
 2. We represent the quantities of these goods as $$x_1$$ and $$x_2$$, respectively.
 The ordered pair $$(x_1,x_2)$$ denotes a bundle of goods.